pack7df/Musala-Gateways/README.md

 ## Building the application
 - Install JDK 8 or later
 - Install a MongoDb server.
+- Install Postman client in order to test the api rest.
 - Set environment variable JAVA_HOME pointing to java root directory
 - Build the application JAR file
     With maven

         $> mvn clean package